-Welcome to the 8th segment of a nine part series on the big areas of life that addiction/alcoholism and recovery can and need to have (for the recovery part) on our life in general.
+Welcome to the 8th segment of a nine-part series on the big areas of life that addiction/alcoholism and recovery can and need to have (for the recovery part) on our life in general.
 Please go into whatever archives exist on the site you are reading this to find the article from May of 2014 so you can get caught up on the main four areas.
-For the sake of bringing some people up to speed and for a quick reminder for those who are following from October(we took a few month break to focus on holidays and the new year in recovery)article, the main or fabulous four areas of life are: Physical, Mental, Emotional, Spiritual.
+For the sake of bringing some people up to speed and for a quick reminder for those who are following from October(we took a few months breaks to focus on holidays and the new year in recovery) articles, the main or fabulous four areas of life are Physical, Mental, Emotional, Spiritual.
 Again, see the archives for a detailed breakdown of these areas.

-How does recovery effect the spiritual part of our lives?
+How does recovery affect the spiritual part of our lives?
 Since we hit on the way we are going to define spirituality here, last time, we will quickly move on to focusing on our final solution.
 When a person who has been in self-defeat or self-caused pain, such as addiction, they are totally cut off from the solution and disconnected from themselves.
 Once somebody gets and stays clean for any period of time, they are able to reconnect and find peace and harmony within themselves.
-This feeling and connection is what recovery is all about.
+This feeling and connection are what recovery is all about.
 Most programs use or align themselves with the 12 step philosophy and approach.
 This approach directly links recovery and happiness to one’s spiritual connection.

 At the River Source, for instance, meditation groups occur almost every day.
-It has become a wide spread belief that mediation is one of the best and healthiest ways to practice any new found spirituality.
+It has become a widespread belief that mediation is one of the best and healthiest ways to practice any new found spirituality.
 One of the things that recovery stresses, is that there is no one way to meditate.
 For some it means sitting in peace and quiet, focusing on breathing and visualization.
 For others, it can be a bike ride or watching a baseball game, with no interruptions.
 The action doesn’t matter as much as the fact that one is in peace with the logical part of their brain in rest, while the open part of their brain is connecting with whatever power they believe in.
 Treatment is key in this area because often people who enter treatment have no recent history with spiritual matters.
 It is part of the job of the treatment team to help guide people on their journey of reconnecting and getting back on track!